Why is DORAL targeting this area for a Project?

 There are several benefits for the community.
 These include:

-- Direct payments to local government will be in the millions of dollars per year.
+- Direct payments to local government will be in the millions of dollars per year and will start being distributed when the project begins producing energy.
 Importantly, these payments are made without need for any increased services.
 Any infrastructure improvements required for construction or operations will be paid for by DORAL.
 This is in addition to the direct payments made to participating landowners.

 - Solar development provides benefits to both agriculture and ecosystems by improving soil health, retaining water, nurturing native species, and supporting native pollinators that aid in local food production.
 Taking some land out of agricultural production during the 30-year lease period reduces the amount of fertilizers and pesticides entering the soil and groundwater.
 Land converted from agricultural to solar arrays will be planted with native vegetation that do not require these chemicals, and that will provide value to local pollinator species.